 Most computer programmers have a bachelor’s degree in computer science or a related subject; however, some employers hire workers with an associate’s degree.
 Most programmers specialize in a few programming languages.

-Most computer programmers have a bachelor’s degree; however, some employers hire workers who have other degrees or experience in specific programming languages.
+Computer programmers typically need a bachelor's degree in computer and information technology or a related field, such as mathematics.
+However, some employers hire workers who have other degrees or experience in specific programming languages.
 Most programmers get a degree in computer science or a related subject.
 Programmers who work in specific fields, such as healthcare or accounting, may take classes in that field to supplement their degree in computer programming.
 In addition, employers value experience, which many students gain through internships.

 Most programmers learn a few computer languages while in school.
 However, a computer science degree gives students the skills needed to learn new computer languages easily.
 Students get hands-on experience writing code, testing programs, fixing errors, and doing many other tasks that they will perform on the job.